antonvice/kmeans-retriever/README.md

  al. “Chain of thought prompting elicits reasoning in large language models.”
 NeurIPS 2022']
 ```
 # Future Improvements (🚧 TODOs)
-* The idea is there, but the retrieval doesn't pull the relevant info, maybe I can classify the embedding into one of the clusters without embedding the query into the original data
+* --The idea is there, but the retrieval doesn't pull the relevant info, maybe I can classify the embedding into one of the clusters without embedding the query into the original data-- --> DONE!

+* Polish and make usable

 # Contributions
 Contributions are welcome!
 If you have suggestions for improvements or want to contribute to the project, please feel free to submit a pull request or open an issue.